RichardJesse/diceBearPhp/README.md

 // You may choose to get a random style using the randomStyle() method like so
 $user->randomStyle()

+//You may choose to pass the style directly by name
+$user->style('thumbs')

 // You may choose to use the style as a method and optionally pass in the format you want it to be in using camelCase eg(big ears Neutral)
 $user->bigEarsNeutral('svg')